 A common challenge for researchers is combining their clinical data

-.
+with other sets of data.
 In this step we will show how LabKey Server solves this common data integration problem.
-We will combine two heterogeneous datasets into one and then build visualizations based on the combined result.
+We will combine two different datasets into one and then build visualizations based on the combined result.

 Examine the Two Source Datasets